tigrisdata/tigris-os-docs/docs/concepts/authnz/index.md

 In addition to the role, Admin users can also further customize the access by crafting IAM policies.

 IAM policies are used to define the access level of the user.
-The user can be a human user or an access key.

 Here is an example of the IAM policy